Tinkerforge/doc/en/source/Kits/WeatherStation/CSharpToButtonControl.rst

         latestTemperature = temperature/100.0;
     }

-To use the latest measurements we start a 1s Timer
+To use the latest measurements we start a 1s timer

 .. code-block:: csharp